Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 As of openSUSE Leap 15.3, any of the named file systems can be used.

 The throttling policy is implemented higher in the stack, therefore it does not require any additional adjustments.
 The proportional I/O control policies have two different implementations: the BFQ controller, and the cost-based model.
 We describe the BFQ controller here.
-In order to exert its proportional implementation for a particular device, we must make sure that BFQ is the chosen scheduler.
+To exert its proportional implementation for a particular device, we must make sure that BFQ is the chosen scheduler.
 Check the current scheduler:

 > cat /sys/class/block/sda/queue/scheduler